Kintyre/ksconf/docs/source/concepts.rst

 Let's suppose a new upstream version is released.
 If you aren't managing layers independently, then you have to manually upgrade the app being careful to preserve all custom configurations.
 Compare this to the solution provided by the :ref:`combine <ksconf_cmd_combine>` functionality.
-Because logical sources can be stored separately in their own directories changes can managed independently.
+The layered approach provide an advantage because logical sources can be stored separately in their own directories thus allowing them to be modified independently.
-The changes in the "upstream" layer will only ever be from official release;
+Using this approach, changes in the "upstream" layer will only ever be from an official release, and the organizational layer will only ever contain customizations made by your organization.
-there's no combing through the commit log to see what default was changed to figure out what custom changes need to be preserved and reapplied.
+Practically, this means it's no longer necessary to comb through commit logs identifying which custom changes need to be preserved and reapplied.

-+
-While this doesn't completely remove the need for a human to review app upgrades, it does lower the overhead enough that updates can be pulled in more frequently, thus reducing the divergence potential.
-(Merge frequently.)
+While this doesn't completely remove the need for a human to review app upgrades, it does lower the overhead enough that updates can be pulled in more frequently, thus minimizing divergence.

 .. _minimizing_files:

 Minimizing files
 ----------------

-**Q: What's the importance of minimizing files?**

-A typical scenario & why does this matter:
+**A typical scenario:**

-To customize a Splunk app or add-on, many admins simply copy the conf file from default to local and then applying changes to the local one.
+To customize a Splunk app or add-on, many admins simply copy the conf file from default to local and then apply changes to the local one.
-That's fine, but if you stop there you have just complicated future upgrade path.
+That's a common practice, but stopping there complicates future upgrades.
+The next step should be to clean up the local file, deleting all the unmodified entries that were copied from default.

+**Why does this matter?**

-This is because the local file doesn't contain *just* your settings, it contains all copy of *all* of default settings too.
+If you've copied a default file into the local folder, this means that local file doesn't contain *just* your settings, it contains all copy of *all* of default settings too.
 So in the future, fixes published by the app creator are likely to be masked by your local settings.
 A better approach is to reduce the local conf file leaving only the stanzas and settings that you intended to change.
-While this is a pain to do by hand, it's quite easily accomplished by :ref:`ksconf_cmd_minimize` This make your conf files easier to read and makes upgrades easier, but it's tedious to do by hand.
+While this is a pain to do by hand, it's quite easily accomplished by :ref:`ksconf_cmd_minimize`.
+This make your conf files easier to read and makes upgrades easier, and it's now easy to do.

 What does Splunk have to say about this?
 (From the docs)